 This kinda reminds me of the “Mirror Worlds” Challenge I came up with a couple weeks ago.
 You kinda need to think of symmetry, but this time, try to make each panel look the sameish so that a story can be told from panel to panel.
 When I built my examples, I had the pick of ALL of my Legos, so your pieces probably won’t be as cohesive from panel to panel.
 And you definitely won’t be able to use the same minifigs in each panel.
 That’s okay!
 Work with what you have.
 The more important thing is to just tell a story and see how it progresses.

 If you think this might be too much for your kiddos, you can try just doing a TWO panel comic.
 Kiddos can also then share a big plate (each kiddo gets two panels obviously) if you don’t have enough.
 Also might be easier to focus and build two panels if time is an issue.
-This one feels interesting so can’t wait to give it a try!
+My kiddo here built a really simple comic about a man being abducted by aliens:

 All blog entries are for educational or personal use.
 Please credit the original author if reblogging or posting ideas originally found on this site.
 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.